 Additionally, we found that the crinkled design of the sleeve cuffs leaves harsh marks on your skin if you push your sleeves up, even when they're only pushed up just enough to stay put.
 It's not our favorite choice for a high output activity like running, but it still works on a cooler day's strenuous adventure.
 Overall, we feel that the Rab is less breathable material than some of its competitors, but the added snap closure helps to mitigate this a bit.

 Weight and Packability

-While it couldn't come close to the featherweight 1.2 ounces of the Houdini, the Rab is still just a few ounces more, tipping the scales at 5 ounces.
-Unless you're really into ultralight gear, you probably won't notice much of a difference in a few extra ounces.
-This jacket's fabric is quite thin, which helps with weight and packability, but also means you can easily read t-shirt graphics and see patterns of whatever layers you wear underneath.
+While it can't come close to some of the featherweight models we tested, the Rab instead strikes a balance between usable features and weight.
+And unless you're really into ultralight gear, you probably won't notice much of a difference in a few extra ounces.
+This jacket's fabric is quite thin, which helps with weight and packability, but it also means you can easily read t-shirt graphics and see patterns of whatever layers you wear underneath.
 We also found that the jacket's wrinkles fade with the body heat of being worn, but it takes more time than many of the other models we tested.

 The Vital features a longer than average torso, which provides coverage for activities requiring a more full range of motion.
 The active snap under the neck also allows you to unzip the jacket for additional breathability while the elastic hood helps keep the wind out when you need it.

-It's a small, packable jacket that's easy to bring with on your adventures.
+It's a small, packable jacket that's easy to bring with you on your adventures.
 While it does have hand pockets, they're conveniently located a bit higher on the jacket, making it compatible with most hip belts and harnesses, and add extra organization and hand-warming capacity.
 For everyday use, we appreciate the existence of hand pockets, where so many others cut them out to lower the weight of the jacket.
 They're also large enough to fit most smartphones - another big plus for heading to the store or walking the dog.